apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

 platform and back.

 Writing a plugin for Cordova on Windows Phone requires a basic understanding of Cordova's architecture.
-Cordova-WP7 consists of a `WebBrowser` that hosts the application's JavaScript code and manages native API calls.
-You can extend a C# `BaseCommand` class (`WP7CordovaClassLib.Cordova.Commands.BaseCommand`), which comes with most of the functionality you need:
+Cordova-WP8 consists of a `WebBrowser` that hosts the application's JavaScript code and manages native API calls.
+You can extend a C# `BaseCommand` class (`WPCordovaClassLib.Cordova.Commands.BaseCommand`), which comes with most of the functionality you need:

 1. Select your project, and right-click to choose __Add &rarr; New